zachanassian/tu_optimize/README.md

 #Tyrant Unleashed Optimizer
 Deck Simulator and Optimizer for Tyrant Unleashed!

+##Version 1.0
+* Added new cards.xml and missions.xml - Evrane

 ##Version 1.0[RC]
 * SimpleTUOptimizeStarter no longer needs quotes
 * SimpleTUOptimizeStarter will close all his opened output windows on exit or window close